buildpacks/rfcs/text/0000-project-descriptor-images.md

 registry = "<string (optional default=docker.io)"
 ```

-* `name` - the name component of an image repository
+-`name` - the name component of an image repository
-* `tags` - a list of tags used as the tag component of images in an image repository
+-`tags` - a list of tags used as the tag component of images in an image repository
-* `registry` - a registry server containing the image repository
+-`registry` - a registry server containing the image repository

 If no `name` component is provided, the default value MUST be derived from the `io.buildpacks.name` field.